ayadabdalla/tacto/README.md

 # Optionally, create a venv or conda environment
 git clone git@github.com:ayadabdalla/tacto.git
 cd ${REPOSITORY_ROOT}
-git checkout rcs_refactor
 pip install -e .
+pip install pyopengl==3.1.9 # ignore warning
 ```
 This will install all dependencies for the package.
 See the `pyproject.toml` file for more information.

-During install, you may get warnings regarding `pyrender` requiring `pyopengl==3.1.0`.
-The package installs `pyopengl==3.1.9` for better compatibility with more recent packages.
+When installing `pyopengl==3.1.9`, you may get warnings regarding `pyrender` requiring `pyopengl==3.1.0`. `pyrender` works fine even with the newer version of `pyopengl`, and we specifically install the newer version for better compatibility with more recent packages.
 The warning can be safely ignored without affecting the functionality of the sensor.

 ## Content
 This package contain several components: